earthly/website/blog/_posts/2021-05-19-repeatable-builds-every-time.md

 There are, of course, CI-supported cache saving features.
 However, those features are not usable when testing locally.
 And in the end, all that CI caching does is just upload a file or directory to cloud storage, which can be downloaded later in another instance of the build.

-Dockerfile builds have pretty powerful cache saving and importing capabilities, thanks to the new [Buildkit](https://github.com/moby/buildkit) engine.
-To use these capabilities, you need to first enable Buildkit (`DOCKER_BUILDKIT=1 docker build ...`) and then pass the right arguments to turn these features on.
+Dockerfile builds have pretty powerful cache saving and importing capabilities, thanks to the new [BuildKit](https://github.com/moby/buildkit) engine.
+To use these capabilities, you need to first enable BuildKit (`DOCKER_BUILDKIT=1 docker build ...`) and then pass the right arguments to turn these features on.

 First, you need to push images together with the cache manifest: